sharifahmad2061/notes/Analyzing-Big-Data-with-SQL(coursera)/grouping&aggregation.md

 ## Positional Reference

 - Instead of putting the whole case statement in the GROUP BY statement we can use **`positional reference`** in the GROUP BY clause. **Positional reference** is the index number of the **`SELECT LIST`**, starting at 1.
 For example **`GROUP BY 1;`**

+- The `Case When Then` logic can also be used in the select list.